top of page

 What Causes Central Sensitization?

 Central Sensitization develops when the nervous system loses its ability to regulate pain and sensory input.
-This can be triggered or worsened by:
+This can be triggered or worsened by various factors:

 1. Trauma and Injury

-Injuries—especially head trauma, whiplash, or spinal injuries—can activate inflammation in the nervous system and irritate key structures like the thalamus (your sensory relay center) and spinal cord.
+Injuries—especially head trauma, whiplash, or spinal injuries—can activate inflammation in the nervous system.
+They irritate key structures like the thalamus (your sensory relay center) and spinal cord.
 This leads to increased pain sensitivity and altered processing.

 2. Surgeries and Medical Procedures